The Excel SUBSTITUTE Function

 - Use the mouse to select the cell(s) you want to convert to text (this must not span more than one column);

-- From the Data tab at the top of your Excel workbook, select the Text to Columns ... option;
+- From the Data tab of the Excel ribbon, select the Text to Columns ... option (see rightabove);

 - Make sure the Delimited option is selected and click next;